 EXPH 470 EXERCISE PHYSIOLOGY Fall semester course of the EXPH 470/471 sequence.
 Involves the application of beginning and more advanced anatomical and physiological processes to human movement, physical performance and rehabilitation.
-Prerequisites: BIO 270/272, or BIO 275/276, or BIO 280/282.
-Primarily for Exercise Physiology majors.
+Prerequisites: BIO 181/182.
 4 credit hours.

 EXPH 471 ADVANCED EXERCISE PHYSIOLOGY is an in-depth look at the acute and chronic adaptations of the body to physical stress.
 Energy metabolism, cardiorespiratory physiology, endocrine physiology, and body composition analysis are some of the areas of emphasis in the course.
 Laboratory participation involving maximal oxygen consumption testing, body composition analysis, blood lactate analysis, spirometry, and submaximal aerobic capacity tests is expected of all students.
 Prerequisite: EXPH 470.
 4 credits.